stevespringett/vulndb-data-mirror/README.md

 community-driven project that acknowledges the value of third-party vulnerability intelligence to enhance or supplement publicly disclosed information.

-By using VulnDB Data Mirror, you accept that it will be used in a manner that conforms to the VulnDB terms of use.
+By using VulnDB Data Mirror, you accept that it will be used in a manner that conforms to the VulnDB terms of service.

 Usage